-In this time of unprecedented research need, the Washington University Institute of Clinical and Translational Sciences is coordinating Washington University COVID-19 research activities to prioritize, promote, and actively support the most promising studies, and enhance patient safety.
+The pandemic continues to evolve across the U.S. and locally.
+Although the risk level has reduced as vaccination rates increase, new surges in infection remain possible in part due to the community prevalence of new, more transmissible viral variants; therefore, the need for new research continues.
+The Washington University Institute of Clinical and Translational Sciences coordinates Washington University COVID-19 research activities in order to prioritize, promote, and actively support the most promising studies, and enhance patient safety.

-Please view the COVID-19 Clinical Research page for more information about the submission of interventional and observational clinical studies.
+Please view the COVID-19 Clinical Research page for more information about the submission of interventional clinical studies.